gotvinne/Light-weight-MPC/Web-application/README.md

-# React-based Front-End:
+# Web-application: React JavaScript
 Developed using application framework [Create-React-App](https://create-react-app.dev/).
-In order to run the application, Node.js needs to be installed and can be done through a package manager **nvm (Node Version Manager)**.
+In order to run the application, Node.js and npm need to be installed.
+Download Node.js and npm from [here](https://nodejs.org/en/download).

+Operating system: Windows, MacOS, Linux

-This front end is implemented using *React JavaScript* and library [MaterialUI](https://mui.com/).
+This front end is implemented using *React JavaScript* and the React library [MaterialUI](https://mui.com/).

 ### Modules
 Folder structure: